zd3nik/SubSim/protocol.md

 The number of `VALUE` fields in a message is determined by the `TYPE`.

 The `TYPE` field is always a single ASCII character.
-This is so you can easily check the message type by examining the first two characters of the message, which will always be the type character followed by a pipe `|` character. **Only checking the first character to determine the message type could lead to errors.**  For example, if you receive `Protocol Error` the message type is *not* `P`, it is an errant/invalid message and should be treated as an error message.
+This is so you can easily check the message type by examining the first two characters of the message, which will always be the type character followed by a pipe `|` character. **Only checking the first character to determine the message type could lead to errors.**  For example, if you receive `Protocol Error` the message type is *not* `P`, it is an error message or an errant/invalid message and should be treated as an error message.

 Any message that does not follow the prescribed format should be treated as an `ERROR MESSAGE`.